Ricky-bruh/UniversalUpdater/README.md

 ---

-## ✨ Extending the Program

-To add a new tool or app:

-1. Add a new `if (user_accept(...)) { system(...); }` block.
-2. Use the appropriate CLI update command for the tool.
-3. Make sure to test it with admin privileges if required.

----

 ## ⚠️ Limitations

 * Tools/apps without a CLI updater cannot be updated automatically.
 * Some apps may require manual interaction or a restart.
-* Portable apps won’t be updated unless you implement a custom downloader.
 * Always run the program **as Administrator** for system-level updates.

 ---